ibm-cloud-docs/SecureGateway/securegateway_plans.md

 With the release of v1.7.0, a new tiered plan pricing model was introduced that allows {{site.data.keyword.SecureGateway}} to scale to the needs of any company.
 The table below provides the limitations associated with each of the publicly available plans:

 ![Tiered Plan Model](./images/planDetails.png?raw=true "Tiered Plan Model")

+- Dedicated IP: Dedicated hostname and static IP address on the cloud side for connecting to on-premises destinations

 ## Changing Plans
 {: #changing-plans}